Guidance for local authorities and other land managers in England on local environmental quality.

 This guidance is for local authorities and other land managers in England, to help them understand the powers and tools available to them under the Environmental Protection Act 1990, the Clean Neighbourhoods and Environment Act 2005 and other environmental legislation to tackle poor environmental quality and anti-social behaviour.

-Defra have issued specific guidance for parish councils on using their new powers under the 2005 Act.
 Any person authorised to issue fixed penalty notices on behalf of a parish council must also have attended an approved training course.
 The approved course, Introduction to Fixed Penalty Notices for Litter, Graffiti, Flyposting and Dog Control Orders is run by Keep Britain Tidy.
+Defra is revising guidance for parish councils on using their powers under the 2005 Act.

 Fixed penalties provide enforcement agencies, including local authorities, parish councils and national park authorities, with an effective and visible way of responding to low-level environmental crimes.

 Defra is revising guidance on fixed penalty notices.

 - Environmental Offences (Use of Fixed Penalty Receipts) Regulations 2007

 - Environmental Offences (Fixed Penalties) (Miscellaneous Provisions) Regulations 2007